 Single-Salary Basis

 All salaries for certified personnel shall be based on a single-salary schedule providing, at minimum, for the number of working days required by law.

+An administrator, as defined in KRS 161.720, shall not receive a percentage pay increase greater than the percentage pay increase provided to classroom teachers, unless the pay increase is:

+In conjunction with a professional advancement that imposes a significant change in job duties and responsibilities; or

+The result of local board action to uniformly increase the pay associated with a specific job category.

+If requested by the Board, the Commissioner of Education may grant a waiver in accordance with KRS 156.161.

 A District may provide monetary compensation, in addition to that provided through the single salary schedule, to all classroom teachers employed in a school that is identified by the Kentucky Department of Education as being in targeted or comprehensive support and improvement status.